EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 ## Project Queues

-TRE GPU Service has been using the Kueue system since May 2025.
+SHS GPU Cluster has been using the Kueue system since May 2025.
 The use of this is detailed in the [Kueue](kueue.md).

 !!! important "Job Queuing"